12:01am | 02/14/2018

 Daniel Tompkins update

 This is Daniel Tompkins, an artist designing and developing l-o-o-s-e-d.net.
-This site is meant to be an incubator for critical discourse in technology and politics— technopolitics.
+This site was meant to be an incubator for critical discourse in technology and politics— technopolitics.

-In 2016, I began researching the state of the Internet and media in the United States; especially as it compared to the physical infrastructure, organization, and culture of the "street network", or SNET, in Cuba.
+Approaching my Master thesis, I began researching the state of the Internet and media in the United States— in particular, comparing the physical infrastructure, organization, and culture of our American internet to the "street network", or SNET, in Cuba.

 LOOSED began as a platform to present the reading responses assigned in Professor Nicco Mele's class: The Internet and Political Campaigns.
 However, I hope it will grow into a much more robust platform for exploring how our life "online" interacts with what we do in the real, physical world.

-One of my first mentors likened the architect to a conductor, directing a most unique ochestra.
+Some of the Web development tutorials and electronics projects might seem like unfit hobbies for someone who began their academic career in architecture.
+One of my first professional mentors likened the architect to a conductor, directing a nique ochestra.
 Architecture arguably meets at the intersection of law, politics, culture, ecology, engineering, technology, art and design.

 The architect coordinates the collective efforts of these respective experts, all the while appealing to the client's interests.
 The neat set of drawings that they submit is not only a physical documentation of the building and its site, but an implicit description of its function and purpose.